 These fire suppression systems extinguish or suppress a fire by using CO2 to displace the oxygen that is required for a fire to burn.
 CO2 systems are highly effective at suppressing fires, but they are not safe to use in occupied spaces.
 CO2 is typically used in water-sensitive environments where fire sprinkler systems are not suitable.

 IFP installs high, medium and low expansion foam suppression systems.
 Foam systems are used in aircraft hangars and ships where highly flammable fuel is present and can cause a fire to spread quickly.
 Foam systems blanket the space with 3-4 feet of foam to prevent combustion.

-FM-200 fire suppression systems are used in areas data centers and server rooms to suppress a fire without the use of water.
+FM-200 fire suppression systems are used in areas such as data centers and server rooms to suppress a fire without the use of water.
 FM-200 is a cost-effective solution that prevents downtime and protects valuable assets from a fire.

 Novec 1230, also known as Sapphire, is a fire suppressant that is stored as a liquid but is dispensed as a gaseous mist.
-It suppresses a fire through the reduction of heat, and it is very environmentally friendly.
+It suppresses a fire through the reduction of heat, and it is extremely environmentally friendly.
 These systems do not damage electronics and are used in areas where fire sprinklers are not suitable.

 SPECIAL HAZARDS CAPABILITIES

 IFP provides testing and inspections for your special hazard fire protection systems.
 Room integrity testing is performed to make sure that the system will be able to retain the agent in the room to effectively suppress a fire.